Skip to Content

 The property division process in TN includes:

-- Identifying the assets: Defining the property, assets, and debts attributed to each spouse.
-When necessary, our Chattanooga property division attorneys can assist in identifying hidden assets when one spouse may be withholding financial information.
+• Identifying the assets: Defining the property, assets, and debts attributed to each spouse.
+When necessary, our Chattanooga property division attorneys can assist in identifying hidden assets when one spouse may withhold financial information.

-- Categorizing separate and marital property: Marital property is any property that was acquired by either spouse throughout the course of the marriage.
-Separate property is that which was acquired prior to the marriage or through gift or inheritance during the marriage.
+• Categorizing separate and marital property: Marital property is any property that either spouse acquired throughout the marriage.
+Separate property was acquired before the marriage or through gift or inheritance during the marriage.

-- Asset valuation: Marital property and assets will be appraised and a value assigned.
+• Asset valuation: Marital property and assets will be appraised, and a value will be assigned.

-- Property and asset distribution: The spouses will be awarded property and assets, including the marital home, real estate property, vehicles, investments, cash, retirement accounts, family-owned businesses, and other items.
+• Property and asset distribution: The spouses will be awarded property and assets, including the marital home, real estate property, vehicles, investments, cash, retirement accounts, family-owned businesses, etc.

 What Are Separate Assets in Tennessee?

-When it comes to divorce proceedings in Tennessee, it's important to understand which assets can and cannot be divided.
-Generally, the funds, residential properties, financial investments, heirlooms, or various other possessions you own independently are not eligible.
-This non-marital property may include assets acquired prior to marriage or through inheritance or gifts.
-However, even marital property may not be divisible in certain circumstances, such as when it is legally protected by prenuptial or postnuptial agreements.
+Regarding divorce proceedings in Tennessee, it's essential to understand which assets can and cannot be divided.
+Generally, the funds, residential properties, financial investments, heirlooms, or other possessions you own independently are not eligible.
+This non-marital property may include assets acquired before marriage or through inheritance or gifts.
+However, even marital property may not be divisible in certain circumstances, such as when prenuptial or postnuptial agreements legally protect it.
 Additionally, assets obtained by one spouse through illegal activities, such as embezzlement or fraud, are usually not eligible for division.

-Any kind of possessions used for both you and your spouse (such as a car, retirement accounts, etc.) or bought through shared accounts, even if bought by you, will be considered marital assets.
-In addition, debts also could be separate, such as student loans or credit card debts you had prior to marriage.
+Any possessions used for you and your spouse (such as a car, retirement accounts, etc.) or bought through shared accounts, even if bought by you, will be considered marital assets.
+In addition, debts also could be separate, such as student loans or credit card debts you had before marriage.

 Mortgages in Divorce & Property Division

 Divorce can be a complicated and emotional process, and when it comes to mortgages, things can get even more complicated.
-In Tennessee, mortgages are handled differently depending on how the property was titled and how the divorce decree is written.
+In Tennessee, mortgages are handled differently depending on how the property was titled and the divorce decree is written.
 If the mortgage is in both names, both parties are equally responsible for paying it.
 However, if one party is awarded the property in the divorce, they may be responsible for refinancing the mortgage solely in their name.
-It's important to work with our experienced Chattanooga property attorneys to carefully review all documents and agreements to ensure a fair and equitable division of assets and debts.
-While it may seem overwhelming at first, understanding how mortgages are handled in divorce can help you make informed decisions and navigate the process more smoothly.
+Working with our experienced Chattanooga property attorneys to carefully review all documents and agreements to ensure a fair and equitable division of assets and debts is essential.
+While it may seem overwhelming initially, understanding how mortgages are handled in divorce can help you make informed decisions and navigate the process more smoothly.

 Intellectual Property Division

-In addition to traditional assets, we also handle intellectual property division matters, including patents, copyrights, trademarks, and trade secrets.
+In addition to traditional assets, we handle intellectual property division matters, including patents, copyrights, trademarks, and trade secrets.
 Our attorneys have experience assisting clients in identifying, valuing, and dividing intellectual property assets during divorce or other legal proceedings.
-Our Chattanooga property division lawyers understand the unique challenges and complexities involved in intellectual property division and are committed to protecting our clients' interests in these valuable assets.
+Our Chattanooga property division lawyers understand the unique challenges and complexities of intellectual property division and are committed to protecting our clients' interests in these valuable assets.

 Call Our Chattanooga Property Division Attorney Today

-Few proceedings during divorce are as troublesome as trying to ensure that both parties receive a fair share of marital property.
-Without the right representation on your side, you could suffer consequences years down the road that could have been remedied up front.
+Few proceedings during divorce are as troublesome as ensuring both parties receive a fair share of marital property.
+Without the proper representation, you could suffer consequences years down the road that could have been remedied up front.
 At Conner & Roberts, PLLC, our Chattanooga property division lawyer can help you plan effectively to avoid some of the common mistakes couples make during divorce.

 Tennessee Property Division Laws FAQ